-This Initial Study and Mitigated Negative Declaration has been prepared to construct a medical marijuana cultivation facility in accordance with adopted City Ordinance No. 552 and 553 pertaining to the regulation of Medical Marijuana facilities.
+This Initial Study and Mitigated Negative Declaration has been prepared to construct a marijuana cultivation facility in accordance with adopted City Ordinance No. 552 and 553 pertaining to the regulation of Medical Marijuana facilities.
 Ordinance No. 552 is codified in Chapter 5.50 and Ordinance No. 553 is codified in Chapter 17.180 of the Desert Hot Springs Municipal Code.
 The facilities permitted under these ordinances include medical marijuana dispensaries and medical marijuana cultivation facilities that are owned and operated by bona fide non-profit organizations, such as cooperative or a collective.
-These facilities are subject to the provisions of the Compassionate Use Act of 1996 (California Health and Safety Code Sections 11362.7 through 11362.83), the California Attorney General's Guidelines for the Security and Non-Diversion of Marijuana Growth for Medical Use (issued in August, 2008), and any future state laws pertaining to cultivating and dispensing Medical Marijuana, such as State Assembly Bill 266 (AB 266) adopted October 9, 2015.
+These facilities are subject to the provisions of the Compassionate Use Act of 1996 (California Health and Safety Code Sections 11362.7 through 11362.83), the California Attorney General's Guidelines for the Security and Non-Diversion of Marijuana Growth for Medical Use (issued in August, 2008), and any future state laws pertaining to cultivating and dispensing Marijuana, such as State Assembly Bill 266 (AB 266) adopted October 9, 2015.

-The City of Desert Hot Springs allows cultivation of marijuana for medical use within Industrial Districts with approval of a Conditional Use Permit (CUP), Development Agreement and Medical Marijuana Regulatory Permit.
-The proposed Project is located on a qualifying Light Industrial (I-L) District.
-Medical marijuana cultivation is only permitted in the interior of enclosed structures, facilities, and buildings.
-Cultivation operations, including all marijuana plants at any stage of growth, shall not be visible from the exterior or any structure, facility or building containing cultivation of Medical Marijuana.
+The City of Desert Hot Springs allows cultivation and processing of marijuana within Industrial Districts with approval of a Conditional Use Permit (CUP) and Marijuana Regulatory Permit.
+The proposed project is located on a qualifying Light Industrial (I-L) District.
+Marijuana cultivation and processing is only permitted in the interior of enclosed structures, facilities, and buildings.
+Cultivation and processing operations, including all marijuana plants at any stage of growth, shall not be visible from the exterior or any structure, facility or building containing cultivation and processing of marijuana.

-The project proposes the development a one-story tilt up building with a mezzanine for office and processing use on a 1.26 gross- acre site in accordance with Desert Hot Springs Municipal Code 5.50 and 7.180.78.
+The project proposes the development of a single 37 foot high metal building totaling approximately 32,650 square feet (sf) on a 1.26 acre site in accordance with Desert Hot Springs Municipal Code 5.50 and 7.180.78.
 The facility will contain space for office use, cultivation, and processing/manufacturing.
-At buildout, the facility will have an approximate building ground floor area (GFA) of 17,496 square feet (sf) and total building area (including the mezzanine) of 22,218 sf.
-The project site will be secured by 6 foot high perimeter fencing and construction is proposed in one (1) phase.
+The project site will be secured by perimeter fencing.
+Construction is proposed in one (1) phase.